 What are quats, and why be against them?

-“Quats” (ammonium quaternary compounds) are harmful disinfecting chemicals used in wipes and other cleaning products.
-Children are particularly affected by quats, which are linked to respiratory and reproductive harms.
+“Quats” (ammonium quaternary compounds) are harmful disinfecting chemicals used in wipes and other cleaning and disinfecting products.
+Quats are pesticides; they are asthma triggers, allergens and are linked to other respiratory ad reproductive harm.
+They are even suspect in the spread of ‘superbugs’, that cannot be controlled with antibiotics.
 Making changes in the home can help reduce exposure to these toxic chemicals.
-But quats are also routinely used in places where children learn and play, like schools and child care facilities.
+But quats are also routinely used in public spaces, like schools, gyms, office building and grocery stores.

-Parents Against Quats (PAQ) is a national action group of concerned parents and caregivers who want to take action to eliminate or reduce children’s exposure to quats in schools and child care facilities.
+People Against Quats (PAQ) is a national action group of concerned people who want to take action to eliminate or reduce public exposure to quats in places like schools, childcare facilities, gyms, apartment buildings, public work places and more.
 PAQ members are from around the country, who are working locally to make change in their communities.
 The PAQ action group meets regularly by phone (or video) to brainstorm ideas, coordinate local strategies, and support each other.
 In addition to the PAQ action group meetings, you will also talk separately with WVE staff to get tailored support.